top of page

 Image by John Schnobrich

-SLAVERY AND HUMAN TRAFFICKING POLICY.
+MODERN SLAVERY AND HUMAN TRAFFICKING POLICY.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes 1st2 Achieve Training (1ST2A) slavery and human trafficking statement for the academic year 2020-2021.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the 1ST2 Achieve Training (1ST2A) slavery and human trafficking statement for the academic year 2023 - 2024.
+1st2 Achieve Training is committed to improving our practices to combat slavery and human trafficking.

 We will make sure our suppliers are aware of our policies, and we expect our supply chain to adhere to the same high standards.
+As part of our initiative to identify and mitigate risk: –

 • We expect each entity in the supply chain to, at least, adopt ‘one up’ due diligence on the next link in the chain.